Stonesjtu/go-docker/README.md

 Go-Docker does not compete against Kuberbenets, Mesos frameworks etc... on the contrary.
 Most of those tools manage efficiently the dispatch of containers, but they are not "user aware".
 All users are equal and equal in time.
 They do not focus either usually on the need to connect (ssh) into a container for interactive tasks, they focus on executing a task based on what user asks.
 Go-Docker wants to act as a top layer above those tools and to benefit from those tools.
-The plugin mechanism provides a way to create an executor for Swarm (provided with the tool), but also Kubernetes etc...
+The plugin mechanism provides a way to create an executor for Swarm (provided among others with the tool), but also Kubernetes etc...

 They also usually focus on running "production" long running tasks (such as a webapp), or regular tasks (Chronos).
 GO-Docker focus on one computational task.
 If it fails, there is no automatic restart, user will decide after anaylisis to reschedule it if necessary.